-We had a decently warm day in late Fall, so the Basswife and I went out for one last bass hunting expedition in the canoe.
+We had a decently warm day in late Fall, so the Basswife and I went out for one last bass-hunting expedition in the canoe.
 We did not want to drive too far, so we decided to go up and see Lake Accotink.
 I discovered it while browsing the Fairfax County website for other information.
-It’s confusing to actually get here, so pay attention to the directions I provide if you decide to go.
+It’s confusing actually to get here, so pay attention to the directions I provide if you decide to go.

-The creek’s about 30 or 40 feet wide and reasonably deep.
-It remained at 5 to 10 feet until I got into the narrow section where the creek opens up into the lake.
+The creek is about 30 or 40 feet wide and reasonably deep.
+It remained 5 to 10 feet until I got into the narrow section where the creek opens up into the lake.
 It’s wide enough to fish comfortably towards the banks from either the front or back of the canoe.
 While in the creek, we picked up our only fish of the day, a small bass.

 After fishing up the creek, we motored over to the small island that sits in the northern part of the lake and fished around it.
 It began to get pretty shallow up against the northern bank, so we skirted around the east side of the island and fished our way down the far side of the lake.
 Again, there were a few people on the shore fishing with bobbers.
-I certainly hope they were having better luck than we were, because that one fish was the only thing we caught.
+I certainly hope they were having better luck than we were because that one fish was the only thing we caught.

 I have the sense that the pressure on this lake is not overwhelming.
 The fact that you cannot put a real bass boat on this lake implies that it is left to the canoeist and the kayakers.
 While there are certainly enthusiastic fishermen who use these types of water craft, there is a less technology typically deployed from those boats and that may make them less productive.